console-table-printer/chrome-extension-table-printer/README.md

    - Click the refresh button in `chrome://extensions/` to reload
    - Test changes by clicking the extension icon

-### Contributing

-Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.

 ## Browser Compatibility

 - **Chrome**: Full support (Manifest V3)